-- (b) Active edge required Average door separation distance along the frontage shall be no greater than 50 feet - (c) Allowed frontage edging elements

-(d) Glazing requirement - A minimum of 60% of the street-level, street facing building area located between 2' & 10' above the sidewalk shall provide clear, non-reflective glass.

-- (e) Function of the Build-To-Zone - [1] Allows for entrance alcoves. - [2] Allows for facade articulation and inclusion of recessed building elements. - [3] Allows for alignment with existing neighboring buildings. - [4] Allows for placement of arcade along the street frontage - [5] Prohibits garage doors within the Build-To-Zone for individual private garages - [6] First-floor elevation at the primary entrance shall be at the same grade as the sidewalk or provide an ADA compliant accessible route to that entrance
+- (b) Active edge required Average door separation distance along the frontage shall be no greater than 50 feet - (c) Allowed frontage edging elements: EE-1 EE-2 EE-3 EE-4 EE-6 EE-7 - (d) Glazing requirement: A minimum of 60% of the street-level, street facing building area located between 2' & 10' above the sidewalk shall provide clear, non-reflective glass. - (e) Function of the Build-To-Zone - [1] Allows for entrance alcoves. - [2] Allows for facade articulation and inclusion of recessed building elements. - [3] Allows for alignment with existing neighboring buildings. - [4] Allows for placement of arcade along the street frontage - [5] Prohibits garage doors within the Build-To-Zone for individual private garages - [6] First-floor elevation at the primary entrance shall be at the same grade as the sidewalk or provide an ADA compliant accessible route to that entrance

-- (f) Function of the Frontage Transition Zone - [1] Provides an area for furnishing and landscaping between the building and the sidewalk - [2] Allows for placement of sidewalk along property edge (and accommodation of on-street parking)
+- (f) Function of the Frontage Transition Zone - [1] Provides a wide area for furnishing and landscaped between the building and the sidewalk - [2] Allows for placement of sidewalk along property edge (and accommodation of onstreet parking)